Le Massif: Development

 Le Massif de Charlevoix is about to undertake a major development known as Territoire Le Massif.
-This will open up the third peak to skiing, but mostly transform the mountain and surrounding area into a distinctive four-seasons resort, while respecting environmental values.
+This will open up the third peak to skiing, but mostly transform the mountain and surrounding area into a four-seasons resort, while respecting environmental values.

 The project has a budget of about C$180 million in new investments, in addition to the $50 million already spent, and comprises three parts: